 When drying clothes in a clothes dryer, add a few drops of essential oils to an old sock (or any sock really).
 It really transports a beautiful (natural) scent through your home.

 Get a Banksia Pod and place one in each room you want a soft, gentle aroma.
-I get mine from here (and you can get a discount with code: Krissy15).
+I get mine from here.
 You simply drop oils into the little hole on top and let them do their thing.
 They’re also super cute, don’t you think?
 Or, another idea is to grab a cinnamon stick, and drop some essential oils onto it.
 Cinnamon is the obvious choice here, but orange is also lovely.
 Then, hide these sticks on bookshelves and window tracks, in drawers and wardrobes, topping up as you feel like it.

 You have a few choices here: fill a little spray bottle with rosewater and spray away (no need for essential oils); or you could add 2 tbsp water, 2 tsp alcohol (the highest proof you have, the better) and 40 drops of essential oils of choice, to a small 50ml spray bottle, then shake well (before every use) and spray as required.